-ADMINISTRATION 54 Booking/Allocation The Range can be booked by submitting the correct form JSP 907 to Altcar Training Camp Headquarters, This not a DIO site 55 Cancellation Units are to inform Range Control of any range cancellation as soon as possible to allow its reallocation to other units.
+ADMINISTRATION 55 Booking/Allocation • The Range can be booked by submitting the correct form JSP 907 to Altcar Training Camp Headquarters, This not a DIO site 56 Cancellation Units are to inform Range Control of any range cancellation as soon as possible to allow its reallocation to other units.
 Units who fail to notify the RAU of cancellations will not be looked upon favourably for future bookings.
-56 Firing Times Monday-Thursday 0830-1530hrs, Saturday 0830-1530hrs Sunday 0830-1530hrs, Fridays are normally a Non-Firing day Extensions to the firing day can granted with prior arrangement but are the exception rather than the rule.
+57 Firing Times Monday-Thursday 0830-1530hrs, Saturday 0830-1530hrs Sunday 0830-1530hrs, Fridays are normally a Non-Firing day Extensions to the firing day can granted with prior arrangement but are the exception rather than the rule.
 Night firing timings are as follows Apr-Sep from dusk to 2359hrs Oct-Dec from dusk to 2200hrs.
-57 RLO The RLO can be contacted by telephone or radio from the Range.
-58 Pets Pets are not allowed on the range at any time, whether firing is taking place or not.
-59 Use Of Range By Foreign forces must be cleared through the appropriate channels Foreign Forces before usage on Altcar Rifle Ranges They are to comply with the safety limitations of the range.
+58 RLO The RLO can be contacted by telephone or radio from the Range.
+59 Pets Pets are not allowed on the range at any time, whether firing is taking place or not.
+60 Use Of Range By Foreign Forces Foreign forces must be cleared through the appropriate channels before usage on Altcar Rifle Ranges They are to comply with the safety limitations of the range.
 They are to inform the Range Control what weapons and ammunition they are using during the range period.
-60 Vehicles And All vehicles must be parked on the car park located at the back of K Parking Range.
-61 Private Vehicles Private vehicles are not to be brought to the range.
-62 Smoking No smoking on site.
+61 Vehicles And Parking All vehicles must be parked on the car park located at the back of K Range.
+62 Private Vehicles Private vehicles are not to be brought to the range.
+63 Smoking Smoking may only take place in the designate areas.